We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Hotel Sheets Direct is a U.S.-based company, and all of their bamboo products have OEKO-TEX certification.
+Hotel Sheets Direct is a U.S.-based company, and all of its bamboo products have OEKO-TEX certification.

 Temperature has a significant impact on the quality of sleep.

-For people who get hot during the night, it can help to choose sheets made of bamboo, cotton, or linen — breathable fabrics that wick away moisture from the body and help maintain a comfortable temperature.
+For people who get hot during the night, choosing sheets made of bamboo, cotton, or linen — breathable fabrics that wick away moisture from the body and help maintain a comfortable temperature — can help.

-If a person has made adjustments to their sleeping environment and routine and still finds that temperature or sweating is disrupting their sleep, they should see a doctor.
+If a person has made adjustments to their sleeping environment and routine and still finds that temperature or sweating still disrupts their sleep, a doctor can offer advice.